 We like many things about the Dyson V10 but the long recharge time of 3.5 hours could be very inconvenient if you have a lot of cleaning to do.
 It only comes with one battery and an additional battery is not available at the time of this writing.

 If your home only needs lower power suction for most of the cleaning then this may work well for you.
+A lower power Dyson is still a lot stronger than most competing vacuums.
 However, if your home requires maximum power for a lot of cleaning, you will be waiting on the vacuum to charge.

 The other drawback that we see for this vacuum is the price.
 For that amount of money we would want something that had full power for all of our time cleaning… Not just a few minutes here and there.